homezhan/artoolkit-docs/9_Community/2-Get_involved.md

 #Get involved
-We have publicly available reposiories for everyone to contribute to.
+We have publicly available repositories for everyone to contribute to.
 There is the main [ARToolKit5 repo](https://github.com/artoolkit/artoolkit5 "ARToolKit5 GitHub"), the [Unity integration] (https://github.com/artoolkit/arunity5 "ARToolKit5 for Unity") and the [JavaScript integration] (https://github.com/artoolkit/jsartoolkit5 "JSARToolKit5") to name the major ones.
 But there are also things happening in other repositories which might come public over time.
 To get involved there are a few steps you need to do and a few procedures that you should be aware of, but happen in the background.

 ##Check out the source code